 Pre-2021 Britannias: More Vulnerable

-Britannias minted before 2021 lack the surface animation feature, which removes your strongest authentication tool.
+Britannias minted before 2021 lack the four security features described above, which removes your strongest authentication tools.
 For these earlier coins, you're relying on weight, dimensions, design quality, and electronic testing.
 Pre-2013 Britannias are further complicated by being .9167 gold (22kt) rather than .9999, which changes their weight and density characteristics.

 Forgers specifically target the 2013-2020 date range for this reason — these coins are .9999 gold (high value per ounce) but lack the advanced security features.
-If you're buying a Britannia from this era, be especially careful about provenance and consider having it professionally tested.
+If you're buying a Britannia from this era, be especially careful about provenance and consider having it professionally tested with a Sigma verifier.

 The Monarch's Portrait